nexmo-community/nexmo-sms-action/README.md

 If you don't want to expose your recipient number, you can use secrets.

-For example, a new secret called `DEVOPS_PHONE` could be used inside of `args` as follows:
+For example, a new secret called `DEVOPS_NUMBER` could be used inside of `args` as follows:

 ```workflow
 workflow "Send SMS On Push" {